Travis

 Some organizations manage their own internal certificate authority.
 An internal authority may use a root certificate provided by a trusted root authority.

-Without a root certificate from a trusted certificate authority #
+Organization without a root certificate from a trusted certificate authority #

 If your internal certificate authority is not using a root certificate provided by a trusted certificate authority, any certificates produced are considered to be ‘untrusted’ by most tools and browsers, same as a self-signed certificate.